How to Measure SMS Delivery

 Part 5 of a 5 part series

 Your business relies on ROI.
-The same applies for text-messaging.
+The same applies for text-messaging campaigns.
 It’s important to understand that you pay for every message you attempt to send…NOT just the ones that are delivered.
-With the messaging landscape is rapidly changing, if you’re not paying attention your messages may be getting lost on their way to the inbox.
+With the business messaging landscape rapidly changing, if you’re not paying attention your messages may be getting lost on their way to the inbox.
 So how do you know if you’re losing money in messaging?

 The fifth and final video in our “Message Deliverability: It’s not as simple as hitting send” series takes a look at how to measure and improve your SMS delivery rate.